cisco-open/camblet/README.md

-# wasm-kernel-module-cli
+# Nasp

-This repository contains a CLI and samples for [wasm-kernel-module](https://github.com/cisco-open/wasm-kernel-module), which is a kernel module that runs and exposes a [Wasm](https://webassembly.org) runtime as a proof of concept for checking:
+This repository contains a CLI and samples for [nasp-kernel-module](https://github.com/cisco-open/nasp-kernel-module), which is a kernel module that runs and exposes a [Wasm](https://webassembly.org) runtime as a proof of concept for checking:
 - Wasm is capable of running the kernel space
 - running code in kernel space in almost all languages compiled to Wasm